AdamOchotnicki/Home_Heating_Control_System-IoT/Readme.md

     Commands to communicate with and control the program / device in the LAN via WiFi :

-    "/arduino/onoff/0"       -> shows if the program is running "/arduino/onoff/0/1"     -> turning ON the program
-    "/arduino/onoff/0/0"     -> turning OFF the program
+    "/arduino/forcedon/0"    -> shows if the Forced Heating program is running "/arduino/forcedon/0/1"  -> turning ON the Forced Heating program "/arduino/forcedon/0/0"  -> turning OFF the Forced Heating program

     "/arduino/temp/0"        -> shows the current temperature